shaloo/docs.arcana/docs/howto/wallet_ui.md

 # Basic Web3 Wallet Operations

-This guide is intended for Web3 application users.
-Developers who wish to programmatically enable various wallet operations can refer to the developer guides listed below.
+This guide is intended for Web3 application users trying login into an application and use Arcana wallet.

+Developers who wish to programmatically enable various wallet operations can refer to the various developer guides listed below.

-!!! info "Developer Guides"
+!!! info "Wallet Developer Guides"

       To enable Arcana wallet in the context of a Web3 application, you need to first [register your Web3 application]({{page.meta.arcana.root_rel_path}}/howto/config_dapp.md) and [configure user authentication mechanisms]({{page.meta.arcana.root_rel_path}}/howto/config_social_providers.md) using the Arcana Dashboard.